Suraj2093/Azure-Experience-Centre/README.md

 •	Click on **Submit** once required options above are filled.

 <img src="https://github.com/Suraj2093/Azure-Experience-Centre/blob/master/Images/Number_instancepng.png"/>

+c.
+Scheduling Hot Instances
+•	In the Hot Instance page, c.
+•	Click on **Check Hot Instance Icon** to edit the created ODL.

 •	In the Add Hot instance Window, check the box corresponding to schedule to schedule the deployment of Hot instances at a particular time.